 Would you believe fried ice cream in a pan is the first thing I ever made from Pinterest?
 I'm talking back in the day, when I first joined and had 11 followers but no blog.
 It was so 2012.

 My family loved that dessert, which I served at least a couple of times.
-Then, I guess I got distracted by Oreo Ice Cream Cake, Butter Pecan Ice Cream and other goodies from my dessert archives and forgot all about it for a few years.
+Then, I guess I got distracted by Oreo Ice Cream Cake, No-Churn Butter Pecan Ice Cream and other goodies from my dessert archives and forgot all about it for a few years.

 Fast forward to earlier this week.
 My hubby politely asked if I "wanted to make something" he could bring to the office for a Cinco de Mayo celebration.
 But I knew what he was thinking.

 "YOU'RE A FOOD BLOGGER, FOR HEAVEN'S SAKE.
 I CAN'T SHOW UP WITHOUT SOMETHING YOU MADE."

 The air was heavy with expectation, as I pondered my response.
 Of course, I'd make something!

 But it had to be easy.
 Something I could squeeze into my schedule at the last minute... something tried and true...maybe a dessert...fried ice cream in a pan!!
 Bingo!